The Prophet and the Nun

 “Silence,” Alex hissed and snapped her fingers.
-Everyone stopped talking and stared at her.
+Everyone stopped talking and stared.
 “Not yet the time to show your true colors.
-The reason you are here,” Alex said, stepping forward, “is that we have selected you, as the most gifted amongst your peers in the great families.”
+The reason you are here,” Alex said, stepping forward, “is we have selected you as the most gifted amongst your peers in the great families.”

 “I came here to welcome you to your new school, your new life, and your new family.
 The School of Winchester is one of the few institutions of its kind, hailed as the most honored amongst this few.

-Alex paused and breathed in some air.
-The house smelled like daisies, as it always did for her but only for her.
-She glanced out of the window and there it was, a beautiful garden nobody else could ever see.
+Alex paused and breathed in.
+The house smelled like daisies, as it always did for her, but only for her.
+She glanced out of the window, and there it was, a beautiful garden nobody else could ever see.
 There, bushes and trees, masterfully shaped as animals, formed a labyrinth where only she could walk.
 Alex looked at the kids again.
-She had seen so many coming and going over the years, and the thought that the house would never be such a caring mother to them as it had been to her clung to her stomach.
+She had seen so many coming and going over the years, and the thought the house would never be such a caring mother to them as it had been to her clung to her stomach.
 But their puzzled faces made her realize she had been silent for far too long.

 “Now, what are we going to teach you?”
-She cleared her throat and signaled to her assistant; Ricart, a man with fiery red hair, so tall and slim, that it looked as if someone had stretched him.
-He had a frowning expression persistently stuck on his face, which Alex suspected to be the cause of.
+She cleared her throat and signaled to her assistant: Ricart, a man with fiery red hair, so tall and slim it looked as if someone had stretched him.
+He had a frowning expression persistently stuck on his face, of which Alex suspected herself to be the cause.

-Ricart, who had been standing, waiting near the door, rushed out followed by Corbyn.
+Ricart, who had stood waiting near the door, rushed out, followed by Corbyn.

 “We are going to teach you how to change reality in your favor.
 The noble role all humans and us, the pinnacle of humanity, play every single day.
 This is what we learn, what we discover, and what we apply.”